abhnvx/Blockchain-Class-Notes/README.md

 - Extremely powerful hardware
 - Can take multiple transactions, create a hash that meets blockchain's difficulty level
 - somebody takes group of transactions and create a valid hash for it.
-- Once such block is accpeted in blockchain, Miner gets his fees.
+- Once such block is accepted in blockchain, Miner gets his fees.

 #### Types of Blockchain